Unit options allow you to specify which units of measurement are available in various contexts in your project.

 Types of units

-On the Options dialog box, eight types of units can be configured.
+On the Options dialog box, you can configure eight types of units.
 The first five are geographic measures that are used to describe locations on the earth, while the last three are page and symbol measures that refer to the placement of objects on a page.
 Map and display units are configured elsewhere in the application.

-Distance units are the units in which distances between locations can be specified or reported.
+Distance units are the units in which you can specify or report distances between locations.
 These units include feet, meters, kilometers, and miles.
-They commonly appear in editing tools, where values for length can be specified on constraint dialog boxes that use the default unit of measurement.
+They commonly appear in editing tools, where you can specify values for length on constraint dialog boxes that use the default unit of measurement.
 The list of distance units on the Options dialog box is also available in the Measure Distance tool and network analysis tools.
 For more information, see Distance units for editing.

 The Metric and Imperial unit options in the Measure Distance tool automatically change between smaller units of measurement (feet and meters) and larger units of measurement (miles and kilometers), depending on the length of the measurement.